Brazil Nuts

 Selenium is the rate-limiting cofactor for glutathione peroxidase, one of the body's primary antioxidant enzymes.
 Without adequate selenium, this entire defense system underperforms.
 Brazil nuts solve this with extraordinary efficiency: 2-3 nuts provide ~100% RDA, making them the single most concentrated food source of any essential mineral relative to serving size.

-An RCT (Thomson et al., 2008) demonstrated that two Brazil nuts raised plasma selenium and glutathione peroxidase activity as effectively as a 100mcg selenomethionine supplement.
-A clinical trial found that one Brazil nut daily for 3 months reduced inflammatory markers (IL-6, TNF-alpha) and improved lipid profiles in obese women (Cominetti et al., 2012).
+An RCT (Thomson et al., 2008, Am J Clin Nutr) demonstrated that two Brazil nuts raised plasma selenium and glutathione peroxidase activity as effectively as a 100 mcg selenomethionine supplement, with effects lasting 12 weeks after the initial dose.
+A clinical trial (Cominetti et al., 2012, Nutr Res) found that one Brazil nut daily for 3 months reduced inflammatory markers (IL-6, TNF-alpha) and improved lipid profiles in obese women.
 Meta-analyses associate optimal selenium status with reduced risk of thyroid disease, certain cancers (prostate, lung, colorectal), and cognitive decline.

 The key caveat: more is not better.
 Chronic selenium intake above 400mcg/day risks selenosis (hair loss, nail brittleness, neurological symptoms) and may paradoxically increase type 2 diabetes risk.
 Brazil nut selenium content varies enormously by growing region (Bolivian nuts can contain 10x more than Brazilian).
 Limit intake to 2-3 nuts, 2-3 times per week rather than daily handfuls.